DSI-FDI/final-project/iteration_2_and_3_dsi.md

 In this iteration we are defining in depth the input methods in order to give a proper vision of the product.

 The **voice** is the primary input method.
-The lenses are listening for keywords/ senteces all the time and based on the audio it takes the correct action.
-This approach is the most unintrussive and elegant.
+The lenses are listening for keywords/sentences all the time and based on the audio it takes the correct action.
+This approach is the most unobtrusive and elegant.

 The application only recognizes the voice from the owner of the lenses.
 So if any other people around say some keywords, the app will ignore it.

 As we said, the voice is one of the main sources that the augmented reality app uses to work properly.
 But, the mobile app we introduced in this iteration uses **touch screen** to work.

-Talking about inputs, we have to note that the application also receives information from the outside world: gestures, face expressions, voice of the girl, weather in the zone, reactions, etc. Althought these are not input methods from the user who is using the application, this is extremely related and it is really useful to know what information the application sensors will receive.
+Talking about inputs, we have to note that the application also receives information from the outside world: gestures, facial expressions, voice of the girl, weather in the zone, reactions, etc. Although these are not input methods from the user who is using the application, this is extremely related and it is really useful to know what information the application sensors will receive.

 ##2.
 Define functional and data elements